pds-data-dictionaries/ldd-nh/src/Notes_for_Developers.md

 In terms of style:

 * Write in complete sentences in standard English.
+* Avoid circular definitions ("nh:A_is_B indicate that A is B", e.g.).
+Permissible value lists can, admittedly, sometimes be impossible to describe otherwise.
-* Include the namespace prefix whenever referencing something in the nh: or any other namespace, including
-* the name of an attribute or class you are defining.
-So, for example, "&lt;description&gt;The nh:arrokoth_constant supplies the...&lt;/description&gt;".
+* Include the namespace prefix whenever referencing something in the nh: or any other namespace, including the name of an attribute or class you are defining.
+So, for example:

+      <description>The nh:arrokoth_constant supplies the...</description>

 * Do not use acronyms like "TBD" or "TBS" alone to indicate missing information.
 If it is not possible to provide a complete definition, then preface the definition with the string "[INCOMPLETE]".
   For example:

-        ``&lt;description&gt;[INCOMPLETE] The nh:spin_rate is TBD.&lt;/description&gt;``
+      <description>[INCOMPLETE] The nh:spin_rate is TBD.</description>

 * If you are not confident that a definition or some part of it is correct, preface the description with "[CHECK]" so it can be found later for verification.
 For example:

-        ``<value_meaning>[CHECK] Data were obtained using the blue channel detector.
+      <value_meaning>[CHECK] Data were obtained using the blue channel detector.
       The blue filter covers the range (?)
-400-550nm.</value_meaning>``
+400-550nm.</value_meaning>

 * Do not invent other flag values.

 ### Schematron Rules

 Schematron Rules are used to enforce things that the XSD language has difficulty with.
-This usually involved tests based on optional elements or specific value existing in the label.
+This usually involves tests based on optional elements or specific values existing in the label.

-Write a Schematron rule when certain optional elements must be present in order for the user to be able to use a label.
-If you cannot verify code or formulate the XSD to the point of being 100% certain that dependent conditions will always be satisified by pipeline output, write a Schematron rule to enforce it.
+* Write a Schematron rule when certain optional elements must be present in order for the user to be able to use or understand the data.
+* If you cannot verify code or formulate the XSD to the point of being 100% certain that dependent conditions will always be satisified by pipeline output, write a Schematron rule to enforce it.
 * There is no need to write a Schematron rule for anything that can be enforced by a structural constraint in XSD.
 * XSD validation is **much** more efficient than Schematron validation.